-On behalf of the State of Michigan, I would like to welcome you all to the 2023 fair season.
-Our county fairs provide an excellent outlet for education, local charm, and fun!
+On behalf of the State of Michigan, welcome to the 2024 county fair season.
+Our county fairs provide an excellent outlet for education, local charm, and family fun!

-Each year, county fairs across Michigan showcase the unique talents, skills, and dedication of our 4-H and FFA members.
+Each year, county fairs across Michigan showcase the unique talents, skills, and dedication of our state's farming and agriculture community.
 County fairs provide excellent opportunities for Michiganders to gather in celebration of our agricultural industry, highlighting modern agriculture processes, and honoring years of traditions.

-I guarantee that the exhibits from our 4-H and FFA members will impress you and your family.
-As you gather with family and friends this fair season, I hope you enjoy the delicious fair foods and family-friendly fun that county fairs provide.
+I guarantee that the exhibits from our 4-H and Future Farmers of America (FFA) members will impress you and your family.
+As you gather with family and friends this fair season, I hope you enjoy the delicious food and familyfriendly fun that county fairs provide.
 I have no doubt that your local county fair will offer entertainment and education for the whole family.

 I send my best wishes for a fun and educational fair season.
-Be sure to visit one of Michigan's local or county fairs this summer as part of your summer family vacation plans!
+Whether you are a sponsor, exhibitor, or fairgoer, I hope you enjoy Michigan's county fairs this summer!